It was running fine when I put it away! As a small engine mechanic, I hear this complaint a ton.

 So how can you fix it?
 There are three ways to fix a flooded chainsaw:

-- Just let the saw sit for 30 min and the excess gas will evaporate.
+- Take a coffee break and let the saw sit for 30 min; the excess gas will evaporate.

-- Remove the spark plug, dry it, crank over the engine a few times to dry the cylinder.
-Now refit the plug and try again.
+- Remove the spark plug, dry it, and crank over the engine a few times to dry the cylinder, refit the plug, and try again.

-- Set the switch to “On”, set throttle to fully open, set choke to “Off” and crank over the engine.
+- Set the switch to “On,” set the throttle to fully open, set the choke to “Off,” and crank over the engine.
 Expect the saw to start on the second or 3rd pull.

 How can you prevent flooding?
-Make sure your gas is fresh and your saw is tuned up.
+Make sure your gas is fresh, use a gas stabilizer, and your saw is tuned up; that’s a clean air filter, and the spark plug is correctly gapped.

-A faulty armature (aka a coil) is a common failure.
+A faulty coil, also known as an armature, is a common failure.
 The armature with the flywheel creates the high voltage the spark plug needs to fire.
 Armatures commonly fail in one of two ways.
 They will often work OK when the machine is cold and then stop working as the machine heats up.
-Or, they’ll just stop working period.
+Or, they’ll just stop working, period.

 Testing The Armature